Logarithmic Sobolev inequalities for generalised Cauchy measures

 There are two main differences between the one-dimensional case and the general case.
 First, there is an additional coefficient, $A_\sigma$, whose positivity must be checked.
 This imposes new constraints on $\sigma$.
-Second, the remaining term $R_\sigma$ is no longer non-negative, even for large $\sigma$.
-Indeed, its highest order term is $(2-n)t$, is non-positive.
-To get around this obstacle, we have to sacrifice the optimal constant $2\beta-n$ and we look for an inequality with constant $2\beta-n-\varepsilon$ for some $\varepsilon>0$.
+Second, the remaining term, $R_\sigma$, is no longer non-negative, even for large $\sigma$.
+Indeed, its highest order term, $(2-n)t$, is non-positive.
+To get around this obstacle, we have to sacrifice the optimal constant $2\beta-n$ and look for a $CD(2\beta-n-\varepsilon,\infty)$ criterion, for some $\varepsilon>0$.
 Nevertheless, before using of these considerations, we need to exclude the case $n=2$.